pacificclimate/job-queueing/README.rst

 There's little to configure in JQ, just a couple of environment variables and those all optional:

-- ``GCQ_DATABASE``: The Job Queueing database to run against.
+- ``JQ_DATABASE``: The Job Queueing database to run against.
 There are at present two standard databases set up on the gluster storage nodes.
   The location of these databases may change in future (but will remain on gluster).